ajpedersen20/MyFirst2DPlatformer/readme.txt

 My First 2D Platformer
 Alex Pedersen

-This is a project that I created a bare-bones version of in highschool for a java-based computer science class.
-Since then, I have added a couple of features such as a menu and the leaderboard to make it a more complete project.
+This is a project that I created in highschool for a java-based computer science class.
+We were tasked with finding a client and developing something that they wanted to see.
+My client was my brother, and he asked me to make a 2D platformer game.
+This is the end result after several cycles of client meetings, planning, developing, and testing.

 When the player starts the game, they enter the menu where they can choose to either select a level, view the leaderboard, or look at the controls.
 There are six levels